spcourse/bigdata/en/temperatures/index.md

 - [DeBiltTempMaxOLD.txt](../../data/en/DeBiltTempMaxOLD.txt)
 - [DeBiltTempMinOLD.txt](../../data/en/DeBiltTempMinOLD.txt)

 Download the files, open them and read the headers (at the top of the file) on how the data has been formatted.
-In the files we can see the maximum and minimum temperature on January 1st 1901 were -3.1 and -6.8 degrees Celsius, respectively. *Note that the temperature is given in 10th of degrees, so 18.5 degrees Celsius would be `185`, as also described in the header*.
-Make sure you understand the structure of these files before moving on to the next step.
+In the files we can see the maximum and minimum temperature on January 1st 1901 were -3.1 and -6.8 degrees Celsius, respectively.

+*Note that the temperature in the files is given in 10th of degrees, so 18.5 degrees Celsius would be `185`, as also described in the header.
+Make sure you understand the structure of these files before moving on to the next step.*

 Create a program named **temperature.py**.
 Eventually, it should read the datafiles and answer the questions below.